kcp-dev/kcp/docs/content/en/main/concepts/syncer.md

 1. Create a location workspace and immediately enter it:

     ```sh
-    $ kubectl kcp workspace create location --enter
+    $ kubectl kcp workspace create my-locations --enter
-    Workspace "location" (type root:organization) created.
+    Workspace "my-locations" (type root:organization) created.
 Waiting for it to be ready...
-    Workspace "location" (type root:organization) is ready to use.
+    Workspace "my-locations" (type root:organization) is ready to use.
-    Current workspace is "root:location" (type "root:organization").
+    Current workspace is "root:my-locations" (type "root:organization").
     ```

 1. To create the synctarget and use the image pushed to the local registry, supply `<image name>` to the